 Although staying indoor feels safer, it is impossible to be impervious to the pandemic.
 A report published by the International Monetary Fund (IMF) paints a bleak picture of the economy.
 The annual gross domestic product (GDP) will decline by 8.3% (“World Economic Outlook, October 2020: A Long and Difficult Ascent”).
 Sadly, millions of our compatriots have lost their jobs.
 We freelancers may also lose our jobs as most of our clients are also facing the same crisis.

 Outside the country, SARS-CoV-2 (the virus) had devastated many economies (“Global Economy to Expand by 4% in 2021; Vaccine Deployment and Investment Key to Sustaining the Recovery”).
 Businesses in Europe and the United States are struggling.
 Some closed down for good, while others are laying off workers.
-It is only natural that you empathize with the “poorest of the poor” suffering from unthinkable misfortune.
+It is only natural to empathize with the “poorest of the poor” suffering from unthinkable misfortune.

 What if it is you who got laid off by your client?